-- 9. Repair projects having adequate original finish need not be repainted - 10.
+- 7 .
+Each exhibit must be free-standing or sufficiently supported by an exhibitor supplied support system that is moveable and is part of the total demission's and weight of the exhibit as described previously.
+Exhibit boards should have a portable and moveable base.
+No exhibits may be staked to the ground for display. - 8.
+Top heavy items should be braced or placed in a stand sufficient to prevent it from toppling over while on display - 9.
+Exhibits may not be bound, affixed, attached to the State Fair buildings, except by the superintendent, State Fair Staff, or State Fair Extension Staff. - 10.
+Painting or spot painting is not allowed on projects after arrival on fairgrounds.
+If wet paint is detected by judges or superintendents one ribbon placing will be deducted. - 11.
+Repair projects having adequate original finish need not be repainted - 12.
 Cutting surfaces, such as blades or knives, are to have a protective covering over them to prevent injury.
 The covering should be easily removed and reinstalled for judging.
-Foam "pool noodles" and multiple layers of cardboard are acceptable. - 11.
+Foam "pool noodles" and multiple layers of cardboard are acceptable. - 13.
+Display cases for small exhibits, such as knives, are acceptable, and must be easily opened so the item can be removed and examined as part of judging. - 14.
 Exhibits that include weaponry of any kind will be disqualified.
-Weaponry is defined as any instrument, possession, or creation, physical and/or electrical that is intended to be used to inflict damage and/or harm to individuals, animal life, and/or property. - 12.
-If the exhibit is powered by flammable liquids (gas, propane, kerosene, etc.) the fuel tank and lines should be drained and allowed to dry, to avoid spills and potential fires If appropriate schematics or working drawings relating to the creation or repair - 13.
-Electric powered (battery, corded, solar, or alternative energy) should have a primary shutoff or disconnect switch - 14.
-If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a deduction in ribbon placement or a participation ribbon - 15.
-The exhibitor's name(s) and county or district must be tagged or labeled in a prominent location on the display - 16.
+Weaponry is defined as any instrument, possession, or creation, physical and/or electrical that is intended to be used to inflict damage and/or harm to individuals, animal life, and/or property. - 15.
+If the exhibit is powered by flammable liquids (gas, propane, kerosene, etc.) the fuel tank and lines should be drained and allowed to dry, to avoid spills and potential fires If appropriate schematics or working drawings relating to the creation or repair - 16.
+Electric powered (battery, corded, solar, or alternative energy) should have a primary shutoff or disconnect switch - 17.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a deduction in ribbon placement or a participation ribbon - 18.
+The exhibitor's name(s) and county or district must be tagged or labeled in a prominent location on the display - 19.
 Each exhibit must include an Ag Mechanics information packet.
-Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - 17.
-Each exhibitor is required to complete the "4-H STEM Ag Mechanics Exhibit Information Form" which is available through your local $K \square$ State Research and Extension office or at www.STEM4KS.com.
+Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - 20.
+Each exhibitor is required to complete the "4-H STEM Ag Mechanics Exhibit Information Form" which is available through your local K□State Research and Extension office or at www.STEM4KS.com.
 This form must be attached to the outside of a 10" x 13" manila envelope.
-Do not tie the envelope to the exhibit. - 18.
+Do not tie the envelope to the exhibit.
+All revisions of all forms previously released for the STEM division dated prior to current year are void for use and new forms must be obtained and used that are dated by the State 4-H Office for the current year. - 21.
 Each exhibit information packet should include the following items: - a.
 Bill of materials for the project with associated costs, scrap items used may be listed as having a \$0.00 cost - b.
 1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state - c.
 If appropriate schematics or working drawings relating to the creation or repair